zenomt/jsonld-terse/api.md

 The canonical URI for the paged resource **MAY** include `api:firstPage` and `api:lastPage` links in the metadata graph, if appropriate and known.
-The first and last pages **SHALL** be for the same pagination as the current page, if that is defined.
+The first and last pages **SHALL** be for the same pagination and result as the current page, if that is defined.

-When requesting the canonical URI of a paged resource with `GET` or `QUERY`, if the "first"-ness involves a request-specific state or cursor, then the first page **SHOULD** have a URI distict from the resource's canonical URI, to avoid inadvertently creating new state or cursors if the first page is requested again.
+When requesting a paged resource with `GET` or `QUERY`, if the "first"-ness involves a request-specific state or cursor, then the first page **SHOULD** have a URI distinct from the resource's canonical URI, to avoid inadvertently creating new state or cursors if the first page is requested again.
 When answering such a request, in addition to providing the distinct URI in an `api:firstPage` metadata link, the server **SHOULD** either

 * include a `Content-Location` response header linking to the first page's distinct URI; or